 There are certain auto related expenses that you get to deduct regardless of which method you choose.
 Examples of these include: parking fees, tolls, and personal property taxes.
 Again, you would need to keep accurate records of these expenses.
 Parking fees and tolls are deducted 100% if incurred during business use.

 It requires more work and more recordkeeping, but you may end up with a larger deduction by using this method.
 One of the largest tax benefits is being able to take a depreciation deduction for your vehicle.
 This means you would be able to deduct a certain percentage of the price that you paid for your vehicle each year.
 Assuming you use your car 50% or less (determined by your mileage driven) for your rideshare business, you would be able to deduct the cost of your car equally over 5 years.
 The amount deducted is based on your business use, and it is also subject to annual limits set by the IRS for passenger autos.
-For cars placed in service in 2017, this limit is $3,160 for passenger autos and $3,560 for trucks/vans (found here on the IRS website).
+For cars placed in service in 2020, this limit is $10,100 ($18,100 if bonus depreciation is claimed) for passenger autos and for trucks/vans (found here on the IRS website).

 To put the actual expense method into perspective, let’s take a look at an example: let’s say you drove your car during the year for a total of 10,000 miles, of which 2,000 miles were for business.
 In addition, you incurred the following expenses during the year: